 Cs prep helped strengthen the weaker areas and gaps in my software engineering knowledge and helped me feel more confident in applying for the full-time Codesmith program.
 The instructor did a fantastic job of covering each topic in a way that was engaging and inspiring.
 He also was open to answering questions and made sure that some of the more challenging concepts were understood at a foundational level.
 This was helpful because the people within my cohort all varied in their level of experience.
 Cs prep also put a strong emphasis on pair programming as a learning tool and I couldn't agree more with how beneficial it has been to my overall growth.
 The program ends with the building and presentation of a group project.
 During this time, you get the opportunity to apply what you learned to something more tangible and although it is challenging, it is really nice to see it all come together in the end into something you and you group can feel proud of.
 I would definitely recommend Cs prep to those who are serious about applying to Codesmith but are still on the fence about their technical communication and foundational software engineering skills.
 I am happy to say that after I attended cs prep I got accepted into the December 17 cohort and I am really looking forward to all that is to come.

 This review is only for the CS Prep Course but I look forward to reviewing the full immersive.
 As a person who has completed 3 bootcamp prep courses - including CSPrep - I can honestly say CS Prep had the most advanced curriculum, was the best taught course, and had the best people.
 I took Fullstack and HackReactor's prep courses before and I'll outline the differences below FS ----------- - Too easy, instructor didn't care and just recited from powerpoint slides, students weren't serious and dropped after a few classes

 Hackreactor SSP ------------------------------ - Literally 100 people in a videochat with instructors that can't explain concepts well even though I don't doubt their coding ability.
 No structure - you're left on your own.
 The only thing I really got out of it was doing the 150 toy problems which really helped my ability to use array methods but I could have done that myself.

+Every program has its cons however and I would say the price is one of them.
+It is way steeper than every other program but it's really for those serious about the full program and so in that case, it is pretty much a free class.
 The second thing is the duration.
 The concepts taught are way too advanced for beginners so either they need to increase the standards to get in or make the classes longer (which I believe they are considering).
 I got a lot out from it and was able to keep up but I also took 2 other prep courses before.
 I believe some of my other classmates were struggling toward the end unfortunately.

 After 2 years of self-teaching, I stumbled upon Codesmith while going to meetups to fight the isolation of my solo pursuit.
 As soon as I walked in, I immediately knew it was exactly what needed.
 I had been to a lot of meetups and often found myself in an awkward in-between space of not being a super beginners or long time engineer.
 Codesmith was the first place that I felt challenged without being lost.
 And the community was hands down the most warm and welcoming I experienced in any meetup.